const-void/rose-pine-man/README.md

 ```

 ### Try custom theme out
-Save, reload, and try it out!
+Save, reload via `. ~/.zshrc`, and try it out!

 A common pattern is recommended to make edits in one terminal window or with one editor, and in another terminal window, reload and try out the changes!
 ```zsh
 $ . ~/.zshrc
 $ colorize_man custom      #just in case we missed a step...